An easy Cheat Bolognese sauce with flavor-building hacks that make it taste as though the sauce has been cooking for hours—not under an hour.

 - 1 pinch crushed pepper flakes (optional)

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

-- 1/2 cup full-bodied red wine
+- ½ cup full-bodied red wine

 - 56 oz crushed tomatoes (2 28-oz cans)

-- 2 tsp dried Italian herbs
+- 2 teaspoon dried Italian herbs

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/4 tsp freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

 - 14 oz plain tomato sauce (optional, see Note)

-Sauté the Italian sausage over medium heat until it’s lightly brown and the fat is rendered, 7–8 minutes.
+- Sauté the Italian sausage over medium heat until it’s lightly brown and the fat is rendered, 7–8 minutes.
 Drain off the fat and reserve the meat.
 Add the olive oil, the pepper flakes, onions, carrots, and celery to the pan over medium heat.
 Sauté until softened and translucent, about 8 minutes.
 Add the garlic; sauté another minute.
 Add the tomato paste and stir well until slightly darkened, about 1 minute.
 Add the meat back to the pan.

-Raise heat to medium high and add the fish sauce; stir until reduced almost completely.
+- Raise heat to medium high and add the fish sauce; stir until reduced almost completely.
 Raise heat to high and add the wine.
 Reduce almost completely, then add the crushed tomatoes and herbs.
 Reduce heat to low and simmer for 25 minutes.